 Niger endured austere military rule for much of its post-independence history and remains today one of the world's least-developed nations.
 Prone to drought, the country sometimes struggles to feed its population.
 Niger’s main export, uranium, is vulnerable to price fluctuations and agriculture is threatened by the encroaching desert.
-While on oil exploration and gold mining have the potential to boost Niger’s fortunes, food insecurity is the recurrent bottleneck and the country ranks last out of 187 countries in in the 2012 Human Development Index.
+While on oil exploration and gold mining have the potential to boost Niger’s fortunes, food insecurity is the recurrent bottleneck and the country ranks last out of 187 countries in in the 2013 Human Development Index.

 How We Are Helping?

-UNCDF is helping Niger to address Niger’s development challenges through the Projet Appui au Développement Economique Local (PADEL II) programme.
-The programme aims, by 2014, at ensuring that people of the Maradi region have access to public and financial services to promote local economic development and to improve food security, lowering the incidence of weld and reducing malnutrition.
-The $10m project is jointly supported by UNCDF, UNDP, the Government of Niger and the Belgian Fund for Food Security (BFFS).
+The “Projet Appui au Développement Economique Local (PADEL II)” Programme aims at ensuring that people of the Maradi region have access to public and financial services to promote local economic development and to improve food security, lowering the incidence of weld and reducing malnutrition.
+The project is jointly supported by UNCDF, UNDP, the Government of Niger and the Belgian Fund for Food Security (BFFS).

 The Local Cross-Border Initiative (LOBI) programme, which, by nature, covers several countries in the region, aims at strengthening cross-border governance in the West Africa region through the definition of regional and national strategies and the promotion of pilot cross-border local development processes.